tslavchev-alumni/gtfsrt-audit-dbt/PORTFOLIO.md

 The focus on feed health was a deliberate simplification.

 Feed health is not the end goal of a real GTFS-Realtime analytics system.
 It is the smallest non-trivial question that immediately exposes ingestion gaps, timestamp ambiguity, and state management problems.
-That made it a useful forcing function for designing and testing the data pipeline itself.
+That made it useful for designing and testing the data pipeline itself.

 If this were a production project, feed health would be a prerequisite rather than the outcome.
 Once trust in the feeds exists, downstream work would naturally move toward service reliability, vehicle behavior, or schedule adherence.
 Those problems are domain-specific and context-dependent, so I intentionally avoided them here.